texfaq/texfaq.github.io/FAQ-brkinline.md

-TeX, by default, allows you to split a mathematical expression at the end of the line; it allows breaks at relational operators (like ''='', ''<'', etc.) and at binary operators (like ''+'', ''-'', etc.).
+TeX, by default, allows you to split a mathematical expression at the end of the line; it allows breaks at relational operators (like "=", "<", etc.) and at binary operators (like "+", "-", etc.).
 In the case of large expressions, this can sometimes be a life-saver.

 However, in the case of simple expressions like a=b+c, a break can be really disturbing to the reader, and one would like to avoid it.

-Fortunately, these breaks are controllable: there are ''penalties'' associated with each type of operator: the penalty says how undesirable a break at each point is.
+Fortunately, these breaks are controllable: there are "penalties" associated with each type of operator: the penalty says how undesirable a break at each point is.
 Default values are: